General Assembly of Uruguay: Attributes

-The ordinary sessions span is from March 1 to December 15, or until September 15 in the event that elections are held, since the new Assembly must begin its sessions on February 15 of the following year.
+The ordinary sessions span every year from March 1 to December 15, or until September 15 in fifth year when elections are held, since the new Assembly must begin its sessions on February 15 of the following year.

 Article Ninety of the Uruguayan Constitution requires that members of the Chamber of Representatives must be aged at least 25 and have been a citizen of Uruguay for five years.
 While Article Ninety-eight requires that the members of the Senate must be at least 30 years old and have been Uruguayan citizens for seven years.

-The General Assembly is entitled to politically judge the conduct of the Ministers of State, to declare war and to approve or reject peace treaties, alliances, commerce, and conventions or contracts of any nature that the Executive Power enters into with foreign powers and designate every year the necessary armed force, as well as allowing foreign troops to enter the country.
+The General Assembly is entitled to impeach the president or other government officials, to declare war and to approve or reject peace treaties, alliances, commerce, and conventions or contracts of any nature that the Executive enters into with foreign powers and designate every year the necessary armed force, as well as allowing foreign troops to enter the country.
 Denying or granting the departure of national forces outside the nation is also among the functions of the Assembly.
 The creation of new Departments, the setting of their limits, as well as the establishment of customs and export and import duties concern the legislative power, in addition to other functions established in Article Eighty-Five of the Constitution.